-Our response references two use case documents which the Forum published as the result of project to determine how advanced wireless technology such as software defined radio, reconfigurable radios, and cognitive radios could enhance public safety communications.
+The above reports were based on two use case documents which the Forum published as the result of a project to determine how advanced wireless technology such as software defined radio, reconfigurable radios, and cognitive radios could enhance public safety communications.
 In each case, a detailed scenario was analyzed with respect to the communications capabilities available to responders to determine how advanced technologies could have impacted the response.
-These reports include:
+Relevant use cases from the following reports are included in Appendices B and C:

-- Use Cases for Cognitive Applications in Public Safety Communications Systems Volume 1: Review of the 7 July Bombing of the London Underground SDRF-07-P-0019-V1.0.01 (Nov.
-8, 2007) - Use Cases for Cognitive Applications in Public Safety Communications Systems Volume 2--Chemical Plant Explosion Scenario WINNF-09-P-0015-V1.0.02 (Jan.
+[3] Use Cases for Cognitive Applications in Public Safety Communications Systems - Volume 1: Review of the 7 July Bombing of the London

+Underground SDRF-07-P-0019-V1.0.03 (Nov.
+8, 2007)

+[4] Use Cases for Cognitive Applications in Public Safety Communications Systems Volume 2--Chemical Plant Explosion Scenario WINNF-09-P-0015-V1.0.04 (Jan.
 26, 2010)